 The other big considerations are storage and insurance.
 Ideally classic cars should be kept in covered, secure conditions, preferably temperature controlled, and it is important to check your insurance policy wording as there may be restrictions which apply – your broker can tell you more.

 Your insurance broker can also help you with locating the kind of breakdown cover you will need, and explain the legal costs that are covered with your policy.
 Think carefully about the kind of driving you will be doing.
 Classic cars are rarely used as an everyday drive, and your broker can advise on any discounts available for reduced mileage, and also any extra coverage required for special journeys such as driving holidays abroad.
 Your broker can also check whether there are specialist policies available, for example those which cover both classic and modern vehicles, so that you can insure your everyday and your classic car on the same policy.

 Finally, think about whether you need extra insurance options such as key replacement cover and cover for authentic replacement parts – both are obviously major costs for rare vehicles.
 This is not an area where cheap generic spares will do the job.

 This article first appeared in Scrutton Bland’s Adviser magazine and has been reproduced with their permission.
-Visit their website at www.scruttonbland.co.uk to find out more.
+Visit www.scruttonbland.co.uk to find out more.